alimcodescalers/G8_testing/functional_testing/Jumpscale/README.md

-## Goal
+## JumpScale Functional Tests

-This repo will be used to have the JumpScale tested automatically
+This directory will contain all test suites for functionally testing JumpScale.